Ziyphex/FinalYearProject__FaceFind/README.md

    > Install Now

 ### 2 Install all required libraries
+Download the REQUIREMENTS.txt file and open it in an editor.
+Please remove the Dlib version that does not match your operating system from the list of libraries within this txt file and then run the following:
 ```
-> pip install opencv-python
+> pip install -r REQUIREMENTS.txt
 ```
-You can find the list of libraries in REQUIREMENTS.txt above.
-It is advised that you use a virtual environment to contain all of your python code and imports.
+It is also advised that you use a virtual environment to contain all of your python code and imports.
 To do this, perform the following:
 ```
 > pip install virtualenv
 > virtualenv [NAME OF ENVIRONMENT]              // fill in any name for your environment within the square brackets